obiba/amber-doc/studio-user-guide/content/records.rst

 The download formats proposed are:

-* CSV, downloaded as a ZIP archive containg: one folder per form-revision including the data dictionary in **variables.json** file and the data in **data.csv** file.
+* CSV, downloaded as a ZIP archive containing: one folder per form-revision including the data dictionary in **variables.json** file and the data in **data.csv** file.
 The CSV files header line are the variable names.
 * JSON, downloaded as a single JSON object dump made of: one entry per form-revision, each of these containg the ``data`` array and the ``variables``.

 Note also that:

 * When the list of records is filtered, only the filtered records are downloaded,
 * Each download is audited: who triggered the download, whith which filter criteria, about which patients,
 * The meta information about the record (user, history of actions) are not included in the downloaded file.

 View record
 ~~~~~~~~~~~